nluo/boolean-picker/README.md

 }
 ```

 Default true and false values to check and convert in this module are ['yes', 'true'] and ['no', 'false'].
-You could pass custom true/false values for this module to convert:
+You could pass addtional custom true/false values for this module to convert:

 ```
 var booleanPicker = require('boolean-picker')({trueValues: ['1', 'okay']});